 Money market accounts are easy to open, and many have low minimum amounts.
 You could start with just $5 or $10!
 You can open an account at your local bank or credit union, or through on online bank.
 Online banks may offer higher rates because they don’t have the expense of maintaining brick and mortar locations.

 If you’re already saving in a traditional savings account, consider transferring some of those funds into a money market account and setting up automatic deposits from your paycheck.
 That way, you’ll be putting money away before you even have a chance to miss it.

 A money market account is great for funds you don’t need access to every day—like if you’re saving for an emergency fund, a new car, or if you’re making a plan to pay for college.

-Another point to consider is how you’ll withdraw money when you need it.
-If you’re using an online bank, with no branch locations or ATMs, you’ll need to have another bank account you can transfer the money to.
+- If you’re using an online bank, with no branch locations or ATMs, consider how you’ll withdraw cash.
+Some online banks have networks of ATMs you can use; if not, you may need to have another bank account you can transfer the money to.

 A money market account won’t help you get rich.
-But it’s a simple way to save more money in 2019—and every little bit helps, especially if you’re just starting out.
+But it’s a simple way to save more money this year—and every little bit helps, especially if you’re just starting out.